Lembongan Island 🦐 Eating Out

 A glass a wine will cost anything from IDR 50,000 (€3) upwards.
 Cocktails also cost around IDR 50,000 a glass.

 The good news is there are a couple of shops where you can buy bottles of spirits.
 Not far from Sandy Bay, we bought a bottle of Gordon’s gin from the Sunset Coin Restaurant on the Jalan Sunset Beach for IDR 360,000 (€23).

 This was a lot more than the IDR 160,000 we paid for a bottle of Robinson’s gin in Ubud, but beggars can’t be choosers.
 There is another shop that sells spirits in Jungut Batu, but we could never find it open.

 Important as it is, our trip to Nusa Lembongan. wasn’t all about eating.
 We planned to burn off the calories with some long walks around the island.
 There were beaches and coves to discover, as well as mangrove forests and underwater scenery that shouldn’t be missed.

 We were hoping that the next 8 days would be enough to see it all.

-If you enjoyed Lembongan Island Eating Out, check out Bali and Nusa Lembongan 2-island itinerary.
+If you enjoyed Lembongan Island Eating Out, check out check out our Bali & Lembongan 2-island itinerary.
 You may also like: